kaalleen/inkscape-bingo-extension/README.md

 ## Inkscape Extension: Bingo Card Creator

-Adds "Bingo Card Creator" to the Inkscape Extensions list.
+Create Bingo cards with Inkscape.

 ### How To Install

+Open Inkscape and run `Extensions > Manage Extensions ...`

+Go to the second tab (Install Packages) and select "Bingo Card Creator" from the list and click on `Install Package`.

+---

-Copy the bingo folder from this repository into the Inkscape extensions folder.
+Alternatively download the zip file from the [release page](https://github.com/kaalleen/inkscape-bingo-extension/releases/latest) and extract to your Inkscape extensions folder.

+---

 Works with Inkscape 1.2